skip to main content

 Huntingdonshire has always had its own identity.
 The absorption of Hunts into a greater “Cambridgeshire” in 1974 was never accepted by local people as an extinguishment of their county.
 The Huntingdonshire Society was founded in 1997 to champion that county identity.
 Since the Society was founded there has been a great resurgence in local people voicing that identity openly.
 We have come to represent the aspiration of Huntingdonshire people to be Huntingdonshire people.

 One of The Huntingdonshire Society’s early campaigns was to persuade local people to add “Huntingdonshire” to their addresses rather than “Cambridgeshire”.
 It has met with a good response, and we are continuing to press that theme.
 However that is only one aspect of reasserting Huntingdonshire’s name.
 We are battling against our county’s invisibility to the rest of Britain, through which the county has suffered both economically and socially.
-The Huntingdonshire Society is hoping that Huntingdonshire Day will bring the County of Huntingdonshire to wider notice.
+The Huntingdonshire Society is hoping that Huntingdonshire Day will bring the County of Huntingdon to wider notice.

 Huntingdonshire is wonderful county.
 It is one of the most beautiful shires in the kingdom.
 However it is often unknown because it has been left hidden within the artificial label “Cambridgeshire”.
 We are hoping that as Hunts becomes better-known more people will come and see, and enjoy, Huntingdonshire.

 Huntingdonshire is a real county.
 As best we can know, Huntingdonshire was created in 921, when King Edward the Elder freed Huntingdon and the lands about it from the Danes.
 The shire’s boundaries can be traced in the Domesday Book, showing them then to be identical to the boundaries today (not quite identical to the local government district which now bears its name however).
-In 1888 a new “administrative county” of Huntingdonshire was created, which was eventually abolished in the Local Government Act 1972.
+In 1889 a new “administrative county of Huntingdon” was created, which was eventually abolished in the Local Government Act 1972.
 Nevertheless that Act left alone the original, geographical county.
 So it is that on Huntingdonshire Day we are able to reassert the unchanged existence of Huntingdonshire, and to say that we are proud of the county and all the blessings it enjoys.

 Huntingdonshire Day is not the first county day.
 Yorkshire Day (1st August) is now well established and other local celebrations mark county days for Lancashire (27th November), Middlesex, Pembrokeshire and Cornwall.
 Now it is Huntingdonshire’s turn to have its own special day for celebration.